-Measure Target for 2019/20 Actual July 2019 - June 2020 Road condition Achieved The average quality of ride 97% 94% on a sealed local road network, measured by smooth travel exposure 96% achieved last year This result is an aggregation of distances travelled on urban and rural roads.
+Measure Target for 2019/20 Actual July 2019 - June 2020 Road condition The average quality of ride on a sealed local road network, measured by smooth travel exposure 97% 96% achieved last year Achieved 94% This result is an aggregation of distances travelled on urban and rural roads.
 In 2019/20, the results for all urban roads was 82% and for all rural roads 98%.
 Urban roads typically score a lower smooth travel exposure because of service covers, utilities trenches, patching, and higher quantity of seal joins at intersections.
 Because of this difference, the overall result is sensitive to the proportion of vehicle kilometres recorded on each type of road

+Road maintenance

-Road maintenance Partly achieved The percentage of the sealed road network that is resurfaced 8% (i.e. 55km of resealing and 8.8 km of road rehabilitation).
+The percentage of the sealed road network that is resurfaced

+8% (i.e. 55km of resealing and 8.8 km of road rehabilitation).
 The network was assessed in the Long Term Plan as being 796 km of sealed road.

 In 2018/19, 52.6 km of road resealing completed; this is 6.6% of the sealed network.

 Note: a review of the RAMM database during 2018/19 has shown that the total extent of the local road network is 1,243.0 km, of which 809.7 km is sealed and 433.3 km is unsealed.

+Partly achieved

 6.2%.
 46.85 km sealed, in addition, 2.86 km of pavement rehabilitation was completed, including sections of Broadway and Wellington Road in Marton.

 The reduction reflects budgetary constraints.

-The percentage if the unsealed road network which is remetalled during the year At least 75% of [the unsealed] network remetalled each year - 12,000m 3 .
-In 2018/19, 6.783m 3 was placed on the network.
+The percentage if the unsealed road network which is remetalled during the year

+At least 75% of [the unsealed] network remetalled each year - 12,000m3.

+In 2018/19, 6.783m3 was placed on the network.

 Note: The percentage figure is incorrect.
 It should have been stated as between 25% and 30%.
+In addition, a review of the results has shown that the figure reported previously overstated the amount of metal placed on unsealed roads.

+66% - 10,557m3 metal placed on the network

+This increase reflects the dry summer: road metal dries out easily and tends to be lost to the side so more metal is needed.

+Footpaths

-In addition, a review of the results has shown that the figure reported previously over- stated the amount of metal placed on unsealed roads.
-Achieved 66% - 10,557m 3 metal placed on the network This increase reflects the dry summer: road metal dries out easily and tends to be lost to the side so more metal is needed.
-Footpaths The percentage of footpaths within the District that fall within the level of service or service standard for the condition of footpaths that is set out in the Council's relevant document (such as its annual plan, activity management plan, anset management plan, annual works programme or long term plan) At least 80% of footpath lengths in CBD areas in Bulls, Marton, Hunterville and Taihape are at grade 3 or higher (i.e. grade 2 or grade 1) At least 75% of sampled footpaths lengths outside CBD areas are at grade 3 or higher At least 90% of sampled footpaths assessed at grade 5 are included in upgrade programme during the following two years.
-Note: A five point grading system to rate footpath condition based on visual inspections 1 Excellent 2 Good 3 Fair 4 Poor 5 Very Poor Footpaths will be assessed in approximately 100-metre lengths.
-The sample of non-CBD footpaths will be assessed in approximately 100-metre lengths.
+The percentage of footpaths within the District that fall within the level of service or service standard for the condition of footpaths that is set out in the Council's relevant document (such as its annual plan, activity management plan, asset management plan, annual works programme or long term plan)

+At least 80% of footpath lengths in CBD areas in Bulls, Marton, Hunterville and Taihape are at grade 3 or higher (i.e. grade 2 or grade 1)

+At least 75% of sampled footpaths lengths outside CBD areas are at grade 3 or higher

+At least 90% of sampled footpaths assessed at grade 5 are included in upgrade programme during the following two years.

+Note:

+A five point grading system to rate footpath condition based on visual inspections

+- 1 Excellent

+- 2 Good

+- 3 Fair

+- 4 Poor

+- 5 Very Poor

+Footpaths will be assessed in approximately 100-metre lengths.
 The sample of non-CBD footpaths will include ten lengths in each of Bulls, Marton and Taihape, and four lengths in Mangaweka, Hunterville and Rātana.

 The assessments will normally be conducted in November and May.

-In 2018/19 - 93% of the sampled footpaths were grade 3 or better Achieved 99% of the areas within the CBD have achieved the required standard which means grade 3 or higher.
+In 2018/19 -

+93% of the sampled footpaths were grade 3 or better

+99% of the areas within the CBD have achieved the required standard which means grade 3 or higher.

 95% of the areas outside of the CBD are grade 3 or higher.
 See above re the grading.

 The sections identified as a grade 5 are programmed to be addressed in 2020/21.